How to Vote

 • Living in a remote area, as defined in the Election Act.

-Electors may visit their local returning office to update voter registration, complete a special ballot, or submit candidate nomination papers.
+Electors may visit their local returning office to update voter registration, request a special ballot, or submit candidate nomination papers.

-Voting in the Returning Office is by Special Ballot and electors choosing this voting options will need to sign a declaration to declare their reason for voting by Special Ballot and provide identification to prove their name and address.
+Electors who choose to vote by mail will need to sign a declaration and provide identification to prove their name and address.

 4) Mobile Voting